osm-merge/osm-merge/docs/calculations.md

 speed limit changing. etc... and may be organized into a group of some kind.

-In OSM, a highway is a relation, and contains the OSM IDs instead of a spatial geometry.
-This of course is not well setup for spatial analysis.
-When loading an OSM XML file, the ID references are converted to actual coordinates in additional to preserving the refs which are used later when generating an OSM XML output file.

-In the external datasets, a MultiLineString is used.
-Similar to an OSM relations, but actually includes coordinates.
-The fun starts when the segments used for the OSM highway aren't these same as the segments in the external datasets MultiLineString.
+The fun starts when the segments used for the OSM highway aren't the same as the segments in the external dataset's geometry.
 Often in the external dataset there are no segments at all, just a long LineString.
 In OSM the same highway may be broken into multiple segments.

 The algorithm for the geometry calculations tries to compare each segment from the primary dataset (if there are any), with any highway